mccsssk2/13.coronaryFFR-2021-2023/README.md

 * Tut 2: shorturl.at/BGNVZ (Tim, see all parts).
 * Tut 3: shorturl.at/ARUX1 (Miya, aorta in 3D).

 The end result of the image processing is a VTK file, and ASCII files that provide centerline coordinates with a diamter at each coordinate.
 In 1D modelling, the latter is used.
 A reconstruction of the 1D (1D in that 1D finite elements are used) model and the estimated FFR (and compared to invasive measurements) is shown in the figure below.
+The filled circles are model predictions and the "x" are invasive observations from Robart's Institute.

 ![srkFFRDraft4](Figure1.png)